CraftAcademy/workshop/walkthroughs/step16.md

 ```

 We are going to add a mechanism to generate a unique identifier for each certificate using a callback that will be invoked when the Certificate is created.
 We also want to make sure that the certificate has access to all the relevant information that we are going to use while creating the pdf.

-I the `certificate_spec.rb` add the following test:
+In the `certificate_spec.rb` add the following test:

 ```ruby
 # spec/certificate_spec.rb